 Waterside Workshops Board of Directors

-UC Berkeley Graduate School of Education
+Charles Hammond, PhD, UC Berkeley Graduate School of Education

 Both in his doctorate studies and at Waterside Workshops, Charles focuses on childhood education in alternative learning environments, specifically as it pertains to bicycle mechanics.
 Charles helps with structuring and planning the bicycle mechanics program and raising funds from private foundations and corporations.

-Assistant Director, Waterside Workshops
+Neil Larsen, Executive Director, Waterside Workshops

-Vice President and General Manager Mobile Analytics, SAP
+Andrew Murray, Vice President and General Manager Mobile Analytics, SAP

 Born and raised in the Azores Islands, Helder developed a love of traditional boats as a very young child.
 Helder is a UC Berkeley alumni holding a degree in Archeology.
 His academic studies took him around the world studying ancient cultures and often studying their watercraft.
 Tiring of academic pursuits, and craving working with his hands, Helder moved back to California to study traditional wooden boat building, but continued his connection with is homeland.
 Helder has worked in the Azores not only as an underwater archaeologist, but has also apprenticed with one of the last master Azorean whaleboat builders.
 His passion “for all things maritime Portuguese” has also taken him to mainland Portugal where he has worked with traditional bateira builders of the Aveiro region of northern Portugal.
 He hopes to educate people young and old, as well as further his own knowledge of the time-honored craft, and to establish a community of people who are passionate about wooden boats.